 There are various conventions for which vector is "up" in 3D world and, consequently, which vector corresponds to the "direction" the creature/player is facing.

 By default, our engine follows the convention that "up" is in +Y axis.

-This is consistent with X3D.
-And exporters from 3D authoring software are ready for this — e.g. Blender X3D exporter by default rotates models to change +Z axis (traditional "up" vector in Blender) to the +Y axis.
+This is consistent with glTF, X3D and other 3D formats.
+Exporters from 3D authoring software are ready for this — e.g. Blender glTF, X3D exporters by default rotate models to change +Z axis (traditional "up" vector in Blender) to the +Y axis.
 So things just work.

 If you have existing models oriented such that +Z is "up", but you would like to use the engine default convention that +Y is "up", you can simply rotate them.
 You can rotate things in Castle Game Engine using the TCastleTransform.Rotation property.
 Note that TCastleScene also descends from TCastleTransform, so you can directly rotate a scene.

 To rotate each single model from +Z to +Y, just set rotation for every TCastleScene:

 // rotate by -90 degrees around X axis Scene.Rotation := Vector4(1, 0, 0, -Pi/2);

 Here's a complete source code: